bisdn/bisdn.github.io/limitations.md

 ## Celestica Questone 2A port LEDs do not light up

-On Celestica Questone 2A port LEDs currently do not light up when a link is established.
+In BISDN Linux prior to the release 4.1 the LEDs on Celestica Questone 2A ports do not light up when a link is established.
-LED support will be implemented in a future update.

 ## Celestica Questone 2A fans spinning at 100%